 The next thing to do to make your website accessible is to add captions or transcripts to all videos.
 Like alt text, this will enable people with screen readers to understand your content.
 Furthermore, adding captions and transcripts can boost your website’s SEO status, making it doubly important.

-Also read: The Top 10 In-Demand Tech Skills you need to have in 2021Finally, you want to make all forms on your website clear and easily understandable, visually and by screen readers.
+Also read: Chromecast vs Firestick: Which Is The Better Streaming Device?
+(A Complete Guide)Finally, you want to make all forms on your website clear and easily understandable, visually and by screen readers.
 This means using descriptive, high-contrast label text for each form field and placing this text in a logical spot, for instance, to the left of the field.
 Doing this will ensure all users can use and fill out your forms without confusion.

 While these are six easy ways to design an accessible website, we should note that there are many other things to consider, including color, interactive elements, spacing, controls, and more.
 Remember that when you’re designing a website, be it on your own or through a design system, accessibility should be a consideration at every stage of the process.